cyrsis/airmusic_information/README.md

 Play MIDI

 ### Done

 - [ x] Assign the Team to work on the company goal - July 6, 2022 7:37 AM
 - [x] Fix all the files name in the 'streamlit_data/app_course'
     - [x] Course preview given bad file name
 - [x] Merge the idea into the document, (Pitch & Docs)
     - [x] listing the points of PitchDeck.

 # Use Docker to run

-July 7, 2022 4:29 PM Getting the team get used to work withs steamlit July 5, 2022 1:27 PM Start add the company material into single Repo
+July 8, 2022 10:06 Ask the team to do some July 7, 2022 4:29 PM Getting the team get used to work withs steamlit July 5, 2022 1:27 PM Start add the company material into single Repo

 #### For ARM M1 Setup with Environment